Do you need to access the WordPress error logs to troubleshoot a problem on your site?

 How to Fix Issues Found in WordPress Error Logs

-Once you’ve accessed your WordPress error logs, you can find the error message that was logged at the time the problem on your website occurred.
-Keep in mind that the times displayed are UTC, not your own local time.
+Once you have accessed your WordPress logs, you can find the error message that was logged when the problem on your website happened.
+Remember that the times displayed are UTC, not your local time.

-While most users won’t understand what the error messages mean, they’re a good place to start troubleshooting.
-Once you note the error message and code, you may find a solution to your problem in our guide on the 50 most common WordPress errors and how to fix them.
+While most users won’t understand the error messages, they are a good place to start troubleshooting.
+Once you note the error message and code, you may find a solution to your problem in our guide on the most common types of errors in WordPress and how to fix them.

-If you can’t find the solution on your own, then you can reach out for help on our free WPBeginner Engage Facebook Group where you can get help from our WordPress experts and over 80,000 users.
-Make sure you quote the error code or message you found in the WordPress error logs.
+If you can’t find the solution on your own, then you can reach out for help on our free WPBeginner Engage Facebook Group, where you can get support from our WordPress experts and over 96,000 users.
+Just make sure to quote the error code or message you found in the WordPress error log file.

 Other places you can turn for help are the official WordPress forums, your WordPress web hosting company’s support team, or the designated support area for the plugin or theme you are having trouble with.

-When asking for support, check our guide on how to properly ask for WordPress support and get it to learn the right way to ask questions and the best places to find support.
+When asking for support, we recommend reading our guide on how to properly ask for WordPress support and get it to learn the right way to ask questions and the best places to find help.

 Disabling WordPress Debug Mode

-Once you have fixed the issue on your WordPress site, we recommend you disable debug mode.
-Leaving it on may slow down your website and can potentially leak unwanted information which is a security risk.
+Once you have fixed the issue on your WordPress site, we recommend disabling debug mode.
+Leaving it on may slow down your website and potentially leak unwanted information, which is a WordPress security risk.